xdanaux/moderncv/README.md

 Most commands are defined in such a way that arguments are optional.

-Until a decent manual is written, one can always look in the "examples" directory for some examples.
-Documents can be compiled into dvi, ps or pdf.
+Until a decent manual is written, one can always look in the `template.tex` file for an example.
+It can be compiled to pdf via `latexmk -pdf ./template.tex`.

 ## Licence
 moderncv is licensed under the [LPPL-1.3c](https://spdx.org/licenses/LPPL-1.3c.html).